-Changes to the VAT rules for construction services from 1 October 2019 will be a significant challenge for suppliers and customers.
+Changes to the VAT rules for construction services will be a significant challenge for suppliers and customers.
 Businesses will need to familiarise themselves with the new rules and take action to ensure they are prepared.

 Missing trader VAT fraud is simple, but highly effective.
 A supplier charges VAT on construction services and collects the VAT from its customer.
 Instead of declaring the VAT and paying it over to HMRC, they disappear with the money.
 Hence the name ‘missing trader’ fraud.